Meteor-Community-Packages/ground-db/README.md

   mySmartCollection.insert(/* stuff */);
 ```

-##Resume of outstanding methods
-Database changes and methods will be sent to the server just like normal.
-The methods are sent to server after relogin - this way `this.userId` isset when running on the server.
-In other words: `Just like normal`

 ##Publish and subscription
 ###Online
 Subscription behavior when using `GroundDB` - When online it's just like normal `Meteor` so nothing new.
 If you unsubscribe a collection you can still insert etc. but the data will not be visible on the client.